marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 ### Transit & Cycling Times to Docklands

-This one was straightforward—Google is more than happy to provide this information for a fee.
+This one was straightforward-Google is more than happy to provide this information for a fee.

 To estimate realistic travel times, I generated a grid of approximately 15,000 sample points spaced at ~0.05 degrees across metropolitan Melbourne.
 Using the Google Routing API, I calculated public transport and cycling times from each point, targeting an arrival time of 8:30 AM on a Monday.

 #### Public Transport

 Unsurprisingly, shorter travel times correlate strongly with proximity to train and tram stations.
 Efficient routes matter more than geographic closeness.
-Suburbs like Williamstown and St Kilda—while not particularly central—benefit from direct, fast train lines.
+Suburbs like Williamstown and St Kilda-while not particularly central-benefit from direct, fast train lines.

-_**Key takeaway**: Proximity to train or tram stations matters more than distance—efficient transport beats geographic closeness._
+_**Key takeaway**: Proximity to train or tram stations matters more than distance-efficient transport beats geographic closeness._

 ![Public transport times for Melbourne](pt-map.png)

 #### Cycling

-While Google Maps isn’t perfect at modelling cycling routes—particularly when it comes to elevation or actual bike lanes—it was accurate enough to give a rough sense of travel times.
+While Google Maps isn’t perfect at modelling cycling routes-particularly when it comes to elevation or actual bike lanes-it was accurate enough to give a rough sense of travel times.

 Unlike public transport, cycling times behave predictably: the further you are, the longer it takes.

-_**Key takeaway**: Distance matters—no shortcuts on a bike._
+_**Key takeaway**: Distance matters-no shortcuts on a bike._

 ![Cycling times for Melbourne](cycling-map.png)